pritiyadav888/canara/README.md

 Hi! ![waving hand](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) Welcome to this project

-This Flask-based web application enhances security measures for Canara Bank's operations.
+This Flask-based web application enhances security measures for any Bank's operations.
 It features a dual-layer security mechanism with Real-Time Fraud Detection and Multi-Factor Authentication (MFA) for call authentication.

 --------------------------------------------------